-Upmetrics provides a interactive business plan editor with drag and drop elements from content sidebar.
-There are three ways you can initialize and get started using editor as follow:
+Upmetrics provides an interactive business plan editor with drag and drops elements from the content sidebar.
+There are three ways you can initialize and get started using the editor as follow:

 Using business plan template

-Checkout Upmetrics' list of business plan templates and find out most suitable templates for your business, From there you can import any business plan template into a business plan editor.
+Check out Upmetrics' list of business plan templates and find out the most suitable templates for your business, From there you can import any business plan template into a business plan editor.

-After importing a template let's start writing a business plan by taking a help from a guidance placed at the top of each sections.
-It's very easy to customize the Upmetrics template - you can add, remove, or re-order any section in the default outline, and even add your own custom content by dragging it from content sidebar and drop it into your chapters.
+After importing a template let's start writing a business plan by taking help from guidance placed at the top of each section.
+It's very easy to customize the Upmetrics template - you can add, remove, or re-order any section in the default outline, and even add your own custom content by dragging it from the content sidebar and drop it into your chapters.

 Using business plan sample